EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Since we'd already defined a Git repository in the previous section in order to trigger the pipeline, the Git repository was always made available by Jenkins and indeed the current working directory of any pipeline stages we defined was the root directory of the repository.
 This tight coupling with a VCS served us well for this use case, but we can't help but wonder how much extra effort it would involve to use another repository in addition to one that triggers the pipeline.

 One quirk of Jenkins was that we had to specify that we want the workspace cleaned between runs.
 It'd be easy to forget this and pollute your tests with state from a previous run - having workspaces cleaned up by default seems like the kind of thing you'd want (almost) all of the time.

+A small snippet of extra configuration is required to ensure a clean workspace:

 ```groovy
 pipeline {